-The Red Dragonfly, also known as Red-Veined Darter or Nomad is technically known as Sympetrum Fonscolombii, and belongs to the Sympetrum genus.
-It is widespread in the southern parts of Europe, and since 1990s, it has also become a common species in the northwestern part of Europe including Ireland and Britain.
-The behavior and the genetic evidences prove that this species is very much different from the other species of this same genus, and may be replaced from this genus in the future.
+The Red Dragonfly, also known as the Red-Veined Darter or Nomad is technically known as Sympetrum Fonscolombii, and belongs to the Sympetrum genus.
+It is widespread in the southern parts of Europe, and since the 1990s, it has also become a common species in the northwestern part of Europe including Ireland and Britain.
+The behavior and the genetic evidence prove that this species is very much different from the other species of this same genus, and may be replaced by this genus in the future.

 The normal Red Dragonfly attains a length of 4cm, and a wingspan of 6cm.
 The male Red Dragonfly possesses a red abdomen, brighter than the other species of the Sympetrum genus.
 Their wings display red veins, and the base of the wings on the hind part are shaded yellow.
 The Pterostigma of this species is often pale that has a black vein in the border, and the under part of the creature’s eye has a grayish blue shade.
 The female Red Dragonfly also looks similar to the male, but their wings have yellow veins, and the abdomen shaded in yellow color.
 The legs of both the male and the female have a black and yellow shade.
 The juvenile Red Dragonfly looks similar to the female Red Dragonfly but has redder shade in their body.